CS 2110 Theory of Computation

 Course Format

 I will give all of the lectures.
 There will be homework assignments and a final exam, that will count equally in the final grade.
-You may work in groups of size up to 5 on the homeworks.
+You may work in groups of size 3 or 4 on the homeworks.
 You may talk to others in the class about the homework, but may not consult any outside source (e.g. other students, the www, other texts ...) to help solve the homework problems.
 Solutions are due at the start of class when they are due, and must be written using LaTeX.
 Figures may be hand drawn.

 Tentative Schedule